Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Introduction

 Despite the significant advancements in X-ray polarimetry, interpreting the observed polarization degree (PD) and polarization angle (PA) within the framework of theoretical models remains a formidable challenge.
 The classical work by Chandrasekhar \citep{Chandrasekhar-1960} on semi-infinite electron scattering predicts a low PD of $\sim 2\%$ from the accretion disc of highly inclined systems.
 However, 4U 1630$-$47 shows a remarkably higher PD of around $8.3\%$ in its disc-dominated thermal state, deviating substantially from these theoretical expectations \citep{Kushwaha-etal2023a, Ratheesh-etal2024}.
+Similarly, soft state observations of Cyg X$-1$ show polarization perpendicular to the disc plane, whereas theoretical models predict it to be parallel.
+This possibly indicates a rapidly rotating black hole in Cyg X$-1$, responsible for the returning radiation effects seen in the spectro-polarimetric data \citep{Steiner-etal2024, Krawczynski-etal2024}.
 Furthermore, PDs of about $4\%$ have been observed in the LHS of Cyg X$-$1 and Swift J1727.8$-$1613 \citep{Krawczynski-etal2022b, Ingram-etal2024}, whereas existing models predict only $\sim 1\%$ PD from a wedge-shaped corona in such low-inclined systems \citep{Krawczynski-etal2022b}.
-To reconcile this discrepancy, \citet{Poutanen-etal2023} proposed that an outflowing corona with mildly relativistic motion could produce PD levels consistent with observations.
+To reconcile this discrepancy, \cite{Poutanen-etal2023} invoked the model of \cite{Beloborodov-etal1998} of an outflowing corona with mildly relativistic motion to explain the high PD levels.
 It is worth mentioning that the recent detection of $\sim 9\%$ PD in the LHS of IGR J17091$-$3624 \citep{Ewing-etal2025} further indicates the limitations of current theoretical frameworks and highlights the need for more comprehensive models of X-ray polarization.

 Moreover, in certain cases, the spectro-temporal findings of BH-XRBs appear to be contradictory with interpretations derived from X-ray polarimetry.
 For instance, in Swift J1727.8$-$1613, the evolution of type-C QPOs suggests the presence of a jet-like corona aligned perpendicular to the disc plane \citep{Liao-etal2024}.
 In contrast, simultaneous polarimetric observations of the same source indicate a radially extended corona resided at the equatorial plane of the disc \citep{Veledina-etal2023, Ingram-etal2024}.
-Therefore, it is evident that the polarimetric findings offer challenges to the existing X-ray spectro-temporal models, indicating that a deeper understanding of the accretion dynamics and disc-corona-jet geometry in black hole X-ray binaries is yet to be unveiled.
+Therefore, it is evident that the polarimetric findings offer challenges to the existing X-ray spectro-temporal models, indicating that a deeper understanding of the accretion dynamics and disc-corona-jet geometry in BH-XRBs is yet to be unveiled.